 You should continuously revisit your qualification process and your ideal customer profiles.
 As the market and your business shifts, continue to tweak and change qualifying factors or details to best represent what a good lead looks like for your business.

-Now that you know the difference between MQL and SQL and why an ideal customer profile is important, you can identify what leads are Sales Ready and a Good Fit as well as if they are Unready and a Poor Fit.
+Now you can identify what leads are Sales Ready and a Good Fit as well as if they are Unready and a Poor Fit.
 There’s also another area, that’s even better than SQL, and those are hand-raisers.
 These are people who have specifically asked to talk with a sales representative.
 Typically, these are strong, sales-ready leads.

 This chart showcases who should be responsible for each type of lead type.
 Keep in mind the bottom 2 quadrants should be a low volume of leads.
 If you have

-An SLA, or service level agreement, is an agreement between a service provider and a customer that guarantees a certain result.
-In the context of sales enablement, the SLA between marketing and sales creates joint accountability for both teams so everyone is collectively invested in your unique, company-wide revenue goals.
+An SLA, or service-level agreement, is an agreement between a service provider and a customer that guarantees a certain result.
+In the context of sales enablement, the SLA between marketing and sales creates joint accountability for both teams so everyone is collectively invested in your company-wide revenue goals.

 To create an SLA, you need to know the following items:

-Once you identify these items, you’ll know how many qualified leads you, the marketer, need to get to sales to meet the revenue goals.
+Once you identify these items, you’ll know how many qualified leads marketing needs to get to sales to meet the revenue goals.

-A key element of the sales enablement process will be to hold regular sales and marketing meetings together to discuss status, processes, and ideas you are utilizing to meet the revenue goals you are collectively working on.
+A key element of the sales enablement process will be to hold regular sales and marketing meetings together to discuss status, processes, and ideas you are utilizing to meet the revenue goals collectively being worked on.

-These team meetings should be held on a semi-regular basis (at least once a month), and they should be highly productive in nature.
+These team meetings should be held on a semi-regular basis (at least once a month), and they should be highly productive.
 Invitations should be sent only to the stakeholders for sales and marketing initiatives that are on the agenda to discuss, so typically top management should not attend these meetings.
-The agenda shouldn’t devote time to providing accolades or awards; instead, they should be laser-focused on current marketing and sales problems and efforts.
-Save the high-fives for your quarterly meetings.
+The agenda should be laser-focused on current marketing and sales problems and efforts.

 The buyer personas of your organization should be created and agreed upon with the input of both marketing and sales.
 Keep in mind that buyer personas are more detailed than a buyer profile: they are semi-fictional representations of your ideal customers.
 For instance, a great persona may work at the companies that fit in your buyer profile.
 Buyer personas work to help you identify who are the customers who are both a good fit and sales ready, and who are not.